 How much you spend on remodeling per square foot largely depends on the room your are renovating and the level of remodel you are looking for (low-end, mid-range, or luxury).

 For regular rooms, such as an office, bedroom, living room, etc., remodeling cost per square foot is $20-35.
-However, remodeling a bathroom costs as much as $40-90 per square foot.
+However, a bathroom remodel costs as much as $40-90 per square foot.

 Remodeling a kitchen is even more expensive: $50 – 100 per square foot or more.